 “Is my pursuit of success stopping me from doing what makes me happy?”
 I wondered.
 So I sought to appease the heart.
 I figured if I spent a few days on it, I would find a reason to put it aside for good and get back to starting a company.

 I met up with Y Combinator partner Adora Cheung with a few ideas to help her project.
 An hour later, I walked out with my heart overflowing with hope and my mind filled with ideas.
 Unfortunately, I’m still an idealist.

 For the next 6-months, I am joining YCombinator Research’s New Cities project as an Explorer.
 My goal?
 Create an open, repeatable system for rapid cityforming that maximize human potential.
 It is a vastness and complex challenge — and one that makes me so happy that I want to tap dance to work.
-Like any other epic journey, we’ll start small and learn fast: Everything we learn, we will be publishing online.
+Like any other epic journey, we’ll start small and learn fast.

 I am not giving up entrepreneurship.
 This is just another form.
 I am trusting that amazing experiences will teach me to be a better entrepreneur.